anselmosz/anselmosz/README.md

 # Hi, I'm Anselmo! 👋

-I am a student of Web Development, driven by a curiosity for technology.
+I am a student of Web Development, driven by a curiosity for technology and love for design.
 My journey involves delving into the world of Web Designing, exploring new ideas, and sharing my insights with the community.

 ![Ans3lmo's Stats](https://github-readme-stats.vercel.app/api?username=Ans3lmo&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)